palladian1/xv6-annotated/paging_kernel.md

 ## vm.c

-After the include directives for the preprocessor, we have a declaraction for an external symbol defined in "kernel.ld".
+After the include directives for the preprocessor, we have a declaraction for an external symbol defined in [kernel.ld](https://github.com/mit-pdos/xv6-public/blob/master/kernel.ld).
 This one is the beginning of the data section for the kernel.
 ```c
 extern char data[];